-• To ensure that the auditee is fully aware of all findings s prior to issuance of the audit report. • 1.
-To provide a record of the • 2. comments regarding same.
-To determine concurrence/non • 3. target dates.
-To discuss with the auditee the • 4. --To obtain information that migh
+y aware of all findings prior to issuance of the audit report. • 1.
+To provide a record of th 2. comments regarding same.
+To determine concurrence/nor •3. target dates.
+To discuss with the auditee th • 4.
+To obtain information that migl